GuanRuiYun/MHGCL/README.md

-# KHGformer
+# MHGCL
-This repository is the official implementation of KHGformer, which is model proposed in a paper: A contrastive learning based molecular property prediction framework fusing molecular spatial structural information via hypergraph.
+This repository is the official implementation of KHGformer, which is model proposed in a paper: MHGCL: A multi-modal hypergraph contrastive learning framework for molecular property prediction.